 Figure Q20-2.
-Long-term changes in ozone and equivalent stratospheric chlorine (ESC).
-Chemistry-climate models are used to make projections of total ozone amounts that account for the effects of ozone-depleting substances (ODSs) and climate change.
+Long-term changes in ozone and equivalent stratospheric chlorine (ESC). account for the effects of ozone-depleting substances (ODSs) and climate change.
 Regional and global projections are shown for total ozone and ESC for the period 1960-2100, referenced to 1960 values.
 The globe in the center shows average total ozone projections for the last decade of the 21st century.
 Total ozone depletion increased after 1960 as ESC values steadily increased throughout the stratosphere.
 ESC values have peaked and are now in a slow decline.
 All the projections show maximum total ozone depletion around 2000, coincident with the highest abundances of ESC.
-Thereafter, total ozone returns to 1960 values by midcentury, which is earlier than expected from the decrease in ESC alone.
+Thereafter, total ozone increases, except in the tropics, as ESC slowly declines.
+In all the projections except the Antarctic and the tropics, total ozone returns to 1960 values by midcentury, which is earlier than expected from the decrease in ESC alone.
 The earlier returns are attributable to climate change, which influences total ozone through changes in stratospheric transport and temperatures.
 In the tropics, in contrast, climate change causes total ozone to remain below 1960 values throughout the century.
 In the Antarctic, the effect of climate change is smaller than in other regions.
 As a result, Antarctic total ozone in springtime mirrors the changes in ESC, with both closely approaching 1960 values at century's end.
 The dots on each curve mark the occurrences of 1980 values of total ozone and ESC.
 Note that the equal vertical scales in each panel allow direct comparisons of ozone and ESC changes between regions.